kap-core¶

 val effect: Kap<String> = Kap { fetchUser() } // nothing runs yet

-val result: String = Async { effect } // runs now
+val result: String = effect.evalGraph() // NOW it runs

 kap(f) — Curry a function for .with chains¶